ibm-cloud-docs/account/catalog-enterprise-filters.md

 4. Review the **Preview** table to confirm your selections, and click **Update**.
 5. Verify your updates in the catalog by going to **Catalog** > **Services**.
 6. Expand the list of accounts in the console menu bar and select a child account to verify the catalog includes only the products you selected.
+{: ui}

 ## Managing products for child account groups and accounts
 {: #catalog-enterprise-child}
+{: ui}

 To build on the example in the previous section, all account groups and accounts in your enterprise have access to Developer Tools products provided by {{site.data.keyword.IBM_notm}}.
 You can further restrict access to a subset of products for child account groups and accounts.
 For example, you might want to limit a specific account group, and its child accounts, to work with only the products that support IAM for access control.

 1. Go to **Manage** > **Catalogs** > **Settings**.
 2. Expand the enterprise hierarchy, and select the specific account group.